Backprop-Free Reinforcement Learning with Active Neural Generative Coding: Active Neural Generative Coding

 \section{Active Neural Generative Coding}

-To specify our proposed ANGC agent, the high-level intuition of which is illustrated in Figure \ref{fig:angc_intuition}, we start by defining the building block used to construct it -- the neural generative coding circuit.
+To specify our proposed ANGC agent, the high-level intuition of which is illustrated in Figure \ref{fig:angc_intuition}, we start by defining of the fundamental building block used to construct it, i.e., the neural generative coding circuit.
+Specifically, we examine its neural dynamics (for figuring out hidden layer values given inputs and outputs) and its synaptic weight updates.